 There’s also some useful information on the website University of Sea Kayaking, but it isn’t well organized or easy to locate.
-Click on [Library] in the left-hand nav bar, then [environment], then [exposure] to find a good hypothermia chart and some tips for dressing for cold-water exposure.
+Click on [Library] in the left-hand nav bar, then [environment] and [exposure] to find a good hypothermia chart and some tips for dressing for cold-water exposure.
 Our thanks to loyal reader “Van” for digging this out and sending instructions on how to find this material.

 No matter what the air temperature is, if the water is much below 60 degrees, you need to consider the possible consequences of prolonged immersion, and if it’s below 50, you really need to make safety a priority and prepare for the worst.